 And I represent everywhere else.

-I represent the South Georgia.
+I represent South Georgia.

-It's going to be extremely important to us that we have accurate figures so that when grants are or educational grants or whatever kind of grants there may be, whenever those are doled out, that we get our fair share.
+It's going to be extremely important to us that we have accurate figures so that when grants or educational grants or whatever kind of grants there may be, whenever those are doled out, that we get our fair share.

-Let me go to attorney David Schoen.
+Let me go to Attorney David Schoen.

 I didn't feel that way at all.

-I just think it's basic simple common sense, as Ted Cruz said, you know, we've done it in how many other past uh, you know, census takings in the in, you know, every ten years.
+As Ted Cruz said, we've done it in how many other past census takings every 10 years.

 We have done this in the past.